 On-page SEO is important because it helps search engines understand your website and its content.
 Good on-page SEO optimization also makes it easier for search engines to match your content to relevant search queries.
 The importance of on-page optimization is to achieve higher rankings and search engine visibility for your site.

 When a search engine like Google crawls your website, it takes into account various factors of each web page and adds them together to develop a ranking score for specific keywords.

-As explained in my article on what is SEO article writing, when on-page search engine optimization is done well, you can improve your website’s visibility in the search results for the most relevant keywords.
+As explained in my article on what is SEO content writing, when on-page search engine optimization is done well, you can improve your website’s visibility in the search results for the most relevant keywords.

 Benefits of On-Page SEO Optimization